Benign Overfitting in Single-Head Attention: Appendix

 The second inequality is from Lemma \ref{lemma: noise_factor_balance4}.
 Combining the above results, we have

 The remaining proof is the same as \textit{Case 2.1} and we omit it for convenience. \end{proof}

 Therefore, we complete the proof for all possible scenarios. \end{proof}

 \paragraph{Training and Test Error Analysis} \\ From Proposition \ref{prop: optimal_token} we can analyze the properties of both parameters to estimate the training and test error.
 In this section, we first get the convergence direction of parameters $\pb$ and $\vb$.
 The main difference between our setting with \citet{ataee2023max} is that they only consider the infinite case and their results hold only when $R, r \rightarrow \infty$.
 We extend their results to the finite case.
-Specifically, given fixed upper bound \(R\) and \(r\) for $\|\pb\|$ and $\|\vb\|$ respectively, we denote the solution of the constrained optimization (\ref{eq: problem_def}) as $(\vb_r, \pb_R)$ in this section for brevity.
+Specifically, given fixed upper bound \(R\) and \(r\) for $\|\pb\|$ and $\|\vb\|$ respectively, we denote the solution of the constrained optimization (\ref{eq: problem_def}) as $(\vb_{(r, R)}, \pb_{(r, R)})$ in this section for brevity.

-Our main theorem in this section estimates the corresponding deviation of \(\pb_R/R\) and \(\vb_r/r\) from their convergence direction $\pb_{mm}/\|\pb_{mm}\|$ and $\vb_{mm}/\|\vb_{mm}\|$.
+Our main theorem in this section estimates the corresponding deviation of \(\pb_{(r, R)}/R\) and \(\vb_{(r, R)}/r\) from their convergence direction $\pb_{mm}/\|\pb_{mm}\|$ and $\vb_{mm}/\|\vb_{mm}\|$.
 For a given $\pb$, it is elementary that the margin induced by $\pb$ is $\min_{i, t_i \neq \alpha_i}(\bx_{i \alpha_i} - \bx_{it_i})^{\top} \pb/\|\pb\|$, thus when \(\|\pb\|=1\), the margin becomes \(\min_{i, t_i \neq \alpha_i}(\bx_{i \alpha_i} - \bx_{it_i})^{\top} \pb\).
 And for a given $\vb$, the label margin induced by $\vb$ is $\min_i y_i \vb^{\top} \rb_i / \|\vb\|$.
 Recall that the label margin induced by \(\vb_{mm}\) is \(\Gamma\) and the margin of \textit{p-SVM} induced by $\pb_{mm}$ is $\Xi$.

 First we introduce a lemma to estimate the norm of $\|\pb_{mm}\|$.
 This will benefit our proof of the main theorem.

 \begin{lemma}[Norm of $\pb_{mm}$] Suppose that Assumption \ref{cond: main_cond_f} holds, recall that the solution of (p-SVM) is $\pb_{mm}$.
 With probability at least $1-\delta$ on the training dataset we have